 All other students must make travel arrangements to go home during the breaks in accordance with the opening and closing schedule for college breaks.
 Students who have other commitments like a local job or non-credit bearing internship are advised to adjust their schedules for these commitments to account for upcoming breaks or make arrangements for their own accommodations during the breaks.

-All students living in Le Moyne’s residence halls are required to accept all rules, regulations, policies and procedures in this Student Handbook, the Room and Board Agreement, the Meal Plan/Dining Contract and any other official College publication, including web based publications.
+All students living in Le Moyne’s residence halls are required to accept all rules, regulations, policies and procedures in this Student Handbook, the Housing Agreement, the Meal Plan/Dining Contract and any other official College publication, including web based publications.

-Copies of the Room and Board Agreement and the Meal Plan/Dining Contract can be obtained from the Campus Life and Leadership Office.
+Copies of the Housing Agreement and the Meal Plan/Dining Contract can be obtained from the Campus Life and Leadership Office.

-The agreement is for room and board on the basis of a full academic year.
-It is subject to termination only in the event of the student’s withdrawal from the College.
-Room or room and board charges will be refunded in such an event only to the extent indicated on College schedules, in the Le Moyne College catalog and in the Le Moyne College Student Housing Contract.
+The housing agreement is subject to termination only in the event of the student’s withdrawal from the College.
+Room or room and board charges will be refunded in such an event only to the extent indicated on College schedules, in the Le Moyne College catalog and in the Le Moyne College Student Housing Agreement.

 Room and board charges are payable by semester.
 Payment must be made for the complete semester prior to registration or at registration.
 A limited number of single rooms are available.